 Welcome to Batu Punggul

-Perhaps even more so than the Maliau Basin, this is as remote as it gets in Sabah.
+This is as remote as it gets in Sabah.
 Not far from the Kalimantan border, Batu Punggul is a jungle-topped limestone outcrop riddled with caves, towering nearly 200m above Sungai Sapulot.
 This is deep in Murut country and the stone formation was one of several sites sacred to these people.
 Batu Punggul and the adjacent Batu Tinahas are traditionally believed to be longhouses that gradually transformed into stone.
 The view from the upper reaches of Batu Punggul may be the best in Sabah – in every direction is deep jungle, knifelike limestone outcrops and, if you are lucky, swinging orangutans.
 It can be difficult and expensive to get here, but this is a beautiful part of Sabah that few tourists visit, and it offers a chance to rub shoulders with the jungle Murut.
-It is almost impossible to get out here on your own, as there is virtually no tourism infrastructure and English is almost non-existent, but even the most independent traveller will likely enjoy booking through Orou Sapulot.
+The only feasible way to get here is with a responsible tour operator.